What Kind of Adventure Seeker are You?: The Importance of an Adventure-based Mindset

 • Meditation: Yes, meditation can be an adventure.
 Add music, visualize yourself somewhere new, and go inward.

 • Lunch Break Walks: Simply standing outside for 5 minutes can significantly improve your mood, energy, and focus.
-For more easy ways to boost your well-being in small pockets of time, see my Souleyness in the City blog.
+For more easy ways to boost your well-being in small pockets of time, see my Souleyness and the City guide.

 • Evening Hikes: If you work in the city, chances are you’re not too far from a local park with a walking trail.
 Slow down and take a stroll after work, notice the sounds and smells.